Kileak/CTF/2017/codegate/pwn/hunting/readme.md

 > Description: Hunting Monster
 >
 > ssh hunting@110.10.212.133 -p5555 (pw : hunting)
-> ssh hunting@110.10.212.133 -p5556 (pw : hunting)
-> ssh hunting@110.10.212.133 -p5557 (pw : hunting)at task.
 >
 > Attachment: [hunting](hunting) [xpl.py](xpl.py)
 >

 # Write-up

 The hunting binary turned out to be a little game, in which we had to kill a "boss".
-For this we were provided with different skills, which we can use against him.
+For this we were provided with different skills, which we could use against him.
 On every attack, he does a counter-attack and we're able to use a specific shield (ice, fire, wind).
 If our shield matches his attack, we won't lose any hitpoints.

 Let's have a look at the disassembled parts of the binary: